 A fast phase down of HFCs under the Montreal Protocol by 2020 would prevent 100 to 200 billion tonnes (Gt) of $CO_2$ -equivalent ( $CO_2$ -eq) emissions by 2050, and avoid up to 0.5°C warming by 2100, using a treaty that requires developed countries to act first, provides implementation assistance to developing countries, and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
 In addition, an HFC phasedown under the Montreal Protocol would, as has always been the case in the past, catalyze significant energy efficiency gains in air conditioning and refrigeration systems, in the range of 30 to 60%, and significantly reduce $CO_2$ emissions.
 In the room air conditioning sector alone, improving energy efficiency of equipment by 30% while simultaneously transitioning to low-GWP alternatives could save an amount of electricity equivalent to up to 2,500 medium-sized power plants globally by 2050, while providing climate mitigation of nearly 100 Gt $CO_2$ -eq by 2050 from this sector.
-Efficiency gains do not always increase retail price; however when they do, the payback period is usually short.
-Additional incentives would help ensure that all of the energy efficiency gains are captured as quickly as possible.
+Further incentives would help ensure that all of the energy efficiency gains are captured as quickly as possible.